xerocross/RandomWords/README.md

 # RandomWord

 This command-line utility contains a large dictionary of words (using a rather loose definition of what qualifies as a "word").
 The program randomly chooses n words from the dictionary.
 It accepts the number `n` as input using the `-n` option.

-(It doesn't currently offer an interactive mode.)
+If this line is still here, the project is not yet in a functioning state.

+## Requirements

+Minimizing the code footprint is not a priority here.
+I'm practicing the Spring framework and certain related programming techniques and good practices.
+These are the requirements.

+* It works as expected, in an unsurprising way, transparently to the user.
+* It handles errors gracefully.
+* The code, while not small in footprint, still makes sense and is transparent and readable.

 ## As a Spring Project